 Possible Problems With Java Moss

 The second problem occurs if you don’t trim Java Moss regularly.
-If they grow too dense, light and nutrients will not reach inner sections, and plants may start turning brown and die.
+Light and nutrients will not reach inner sections if they grow too dense, and plants may start turning brown and die.
 Sometimes, excessive growth of the Java Moss can occupy and clog the aquarium filter.

 Christmas Moss (Vesicularia montagnei) is from the Moss family and grows in damp conditions in many places.
 They are native to Australia, China, India, Japan, Thailand, Srilanka, Sudan, and Vietnam.

 The thicker and triangular-shaped leaves of Christmass Moss resemble the Christmas trees (you understand why they are named so.)